m-allanson/dotfiles/README.md

 ## Getting started

-Create a copy of this repo at a default location.
-Run `chezmoi cd` to switch to the repo directory.
+The init command will create a copy of this repo at a default location:

 ```
 chezmoi init https://github.com/m-allanson/dotfiles.git
 ```

+> Note: Run `chezmoi cd` to switch to the repo directory.

 See what changes `chezmoi` will apply to your system: